You want smart political talk without the meltdowns?

 And unfortunately, there's a lot of people asking for this, and there isn't a direct care provider near them.

-So we're telling them go out, talk to your doctor, tell them there is a better way.
+So we're telling them, go out, talk to your doctor, tell them there is a better way.

 This is a grassroots movement led by patients.

-You want to control doctors and patients.
+They want to control doctors and patients.

 They're angry too.

-But I I think it's wonderful what what Dr. Umber is doing, and I'm a strong supporter of the American Association of Physicians and Surgeons.
+And I'm a strong supporter of the American Association of Physicians and Surgeons.

-People should go to their website and really learn how you can ha have a relationship with your doctor that keeps the insurance companies and the bureaucrats out of the examining room.
+People should go to their website and really learn how you can have a relationship with your doctor that keeps the insurance companies and the bureaucrats out of the examining room.

 And it does lower insurance premiums while improving insurance company profit.